sfepy/sfepy/doc/users_guide.rst

                             omitted)
       --only-names=list of names
                             draw only named data
+      --group-names=name1,...,nameN:...
-      --step=step           set the time step [default: 0] --anti-aliasing=value
+                            superimpose plots of data in each group --step=step           set the time step [default: 0] --anti-aliasing=value
                             value of anti-aliasing [default: mayavi2 default]